-Binary Opposition Macey (2001) points out that Binary opposition upholds a kind of myth that the world considers everything in a binary sense such as night and day, female and male, and so on.
+Macey (2001) points out that Binary opposition upholds a kind of myth that the world considers everything in a binary sense such as night and day, female and male, and SO on.
 The French deconstructionist Jacques Derrida finds out the presence of binary sense in the social encounter.
 Derrida exposes that such opposition in the society creates 'a tacit hierarchy' that is, the one in this opposition holds superiority over the other one as Abrams and Harpham (1929) say.
 These dualities do not possess static condition, but flexible and they exchange their position.
 Between these dualities, Derrida makes this binary unstable.
 This binary in society lacks certainty and falls in the undecided condition.
 This opposition reestablishes itself.

 The social binaries are visible in A Passage to India and A Passage to England.
 In A Passage to India, the duality of civilized-primitive, white-colored, and colonizer-colonized sense is evident.
 This binary opposes each other to rebuild them in new binary sense, controller-controlled.
 In A Passage to England, Nirad C. Chaudhuri follows the binary of idea-reality, Indians-British, and India-England.
 They oppose each other through different views.
-The binary opposition constitutes a collective binary of the two separate poles of the earth in this travelogue.
-This binary opposition is needed to explore the nature of the conflict of binary
+The binary opposition constitutes a collective binary of the two separate poles of the earth in this traveloque.
+This binary opposition is needed to explore the nature of the conflict of binary opposition between Indo-British integration.
+Thus, the thesis explores a bridge between two separate poles of the earth in these two literary works to explore reconciliation in the conflict of binary opposition.

-3 III.
-Anglo-Indian Dealings as Thesis in

-4 A Passage to India
+III.
+Anglo- Indian Dealings as Thesis in A Passage to India